hadley/mutatr/readme.md

-This is a prototype-based programming package for R, heavily inspired by (io)[http://iolanguage.com/].
+This is a prototype-based programming package for R, heavily inspired by [io](http://iolanguage.com/) and javascript.

 To do
 ======

- * Proper iteration over ancestors (avoid cycles!)
  * Implement forward
- * Implement has_slot methods similarly
+ * Clean up has_slot
  * Implement deeper clone that calls init all the way down
  * Figure out how to do call methods in the parent (will self$parent work?)

 Ideas for documentation
 =======================